Counting independent sets in amenable groups: Introduction

-We denote the free energy by $f_G(\Gamma,\lambda)$ to emphasize the group $G$.
-First, based on results from \cite{1-gurevich,2-briceno}, we prove in Theorem \ref{thm:smb} that $f_G(\Gamma,\lambda)$ can be obtained as the pointwise limit of a Shannon-McMillan-Breiman type ratio with regards to any Gibbs measure on $X(\Gamma)$.
-Next, in Theorem \ref{thm:rep1}, we prove that if $\lambda$ is such that $(\Gamma,\lambda)$ satisfies strong spatial mixing, then $f_G(\Gamma,\lambda)$ corresponds to the evaluation of a random information function, based on ideas about random invariant orders and the \emph{Kieffer-Pinsker formula} for measure-theoretical entropy introduced in \cite{1-alpeev}.
+In this paper we prove that all these results fit and can be generalized to hardcore models $(\Gamma,\lambda)$ such that (1) $\Gamma$ is a locally finite graph, (2) $G \acts \Gamma$ is free and almost transitive for some countable amenable subgroup $G \leq \Aut(\Gamma)$, and (3) $\lambda: V \to \mathbb{Q}_{>0}$ is a---not necessarily constant---$G$-invariant activity function.
+In addition, for the algorithmic implications we assume that $G$ satisfies some of the recursion-theoretic assumptions described below.
+Given this setting, we consider a F{\o}lner sequence $\{F_n\}_n$, a fundamental domain $U_0 \subseteq V$ of $G \acts \Gamma$, and the sequence of finite subgraphs $\{\Gamma_n\}_n$ induced by $\{F_nU_0\}_n$.
+First, we show that $f_{\{\Gamma_n\}_n}(\Gamma,\lambda)$ is independent of $\{F_n\}_n$ and $U_0$, and that the limit $f_{\{\Gamma_n\}_n}(\Gamma,\lambda)$---which we denote by $f_G(\Gamma,\lambda)$ to emphasize the independence of $\{F_n\}_n$ and $U_0$---can be expressed as an infimum over some suitable family of finite subgraphs of $\Gamma$.
+Next, based on results from \cite{1-gurevich,2-briceno}, we prove in Theorem \ref{thm:smb} that $f_G(\Gamma,\lambda)$ can be obtained as the pointwise limit of a Shannon-McMillan-Breiman type ratio with regards to any Gibbs measure on $X(\Gamma)$.
+In Theorem \ref{thm:rep1}, we prove that if $\lambda$ is such that $(\Gamma,\lambda)$ satisfies strong spatial mixing, then $f_G(\Gamma,\lambda)$ corresponds to the evaluation of a random information function, based on ideas about random invariant orders and the \emph{Kieffer-Pinsker formula} for measure-theoretical entropy introduced in \cite{1-alpeev}.
 Then, in Theorem \ref{thm:rep2}, using the previous representation theorem and the techniques from \cite{1-weitz}, we provide a formula for $f_G(\Gamma,\lambda)$ in terms of trees of self-avoiding walks in $\Gamma$.
 These first three theorems can be regarded as a preprocessing treatment of $f_G(\Gamma,\lambda)$ in order to obtain an \emph{arboreal representation of free energy} to develop approximation techniques, but we believe that they are of independent interest.